 Senior Advisor, Public Health Programs, National Association of City and County Health Officials

 At the National Association of County and City Health Officials (NACCHO), Jennifer is a Senior Advisor of Programs.
 She provides oversight and coordination functions related to projects housed in the Chronic Disease & Disability, Environmental Health, Injury & Violence Prevention, Preparedness, and Public Health Law & Policy portfolios.
-Additionally, she ensures coordination of projects across the other programmatic primary work teams internally and externally with partner organizations.
+Additionally, she ensures the coordination of projects across the other programmatic primary work teams internally and externally with partner organizations.
 She is primarily responsible for ensuring that local health department programs and services are enhanced through NACCHO’s activities, sustaining an effective knowledge base of current programs, policies, and priorities among practitioners, representing community and environmental health issues and priorities within strategic planning discussions, and providing leadership for long-term planning related to local public health.
 Jennifer obtained her Master of Health Sciences from Johns Hopkins Bloomberg School of Public Health with a focus in Environmental Health Sciences.
 She also holds a Bachelor of Science from University of Michigan with a concentration in Natural Resources and Environmental Policy.

 Dr. David Dyjack, Speaker